-We collected 12,558 GPS locations with altitude recordings from 252 individuals, with 428 locations (109 individuals) collected at night during migration.
-The base model predicted that 144 of these locations were most likely recorded when the bird was in flight (95% CRI: 132–157; estimates from all models in Supplemental Material Table S1).
-Estimated median flight altitude was 262m, and mean flight altitude was 362m (Table 1).
-Woodcock flew at mean altitudes of 310m in fall and 427m in spring, with 96% probability that mean flight altitudes are lower in fall than spring.
-Adult woodcock flew at mean altitudes of 398m while juveniles flew at altitudes of 342m, with 79% probability that mean flight altitudes are higher for adults than juveniles.
-Male woodcock flew at mean altitudes of 392m while females flew at altitudes of 333m, with 81% probability that mean flight altitudes are higher for males than females (Figure 1).
+We collected 16,293 GPS locations with altitude recordings from 344 individuals, with 258 possible migratory locations (106 individuals).
+The base model predicted that 144 of these locations were most likely recorded when the bird was in flight (95% CRI: 127–161; estimates from all models in Supplemental Material Table S1).
+Estimated median flight altitude was 262m, and mean flight altitude was 379m (Table 1).
+Woodcock flew at mean altitudes of 338m in fall and 444m in spring, with 94% probability that mean flight altitudes are lower in fall than spring.
+Adult woodcock flew at mean altitudes of 431m while juveniles flew at altitudes of 371m, with 79% probability that mean flight altitudes are higher for adults than juveniles.
+Male woodcock flew at mean altitudes of 417m while females flew at altitudes of 352m, with 82% probability that mean flight altitudes are higher for males than females (Figure 1).

-Over half (56%) of woodcock flight locations were at altitudes below 305m, posing potential risks for collisions with low-rise buildings, wind turbines, and communications towers (Table 2, Figure 2).
-Woodcock were more likely to fly within range of these obstacles in fall, with 5% more locations occurring at low-rise building altitude, 8% more at wind turbine altitude, and 14% more at communication tower altitude than during the spring.
-33% of woodcock locations were below the minimum flight altitude reported in Horton et al. (2016) and likely would not have been detectable using NEXRAD weather radar.
+Over half (57%) of woodcock flight locations were at altitudes below 305m, posing potential risks for collisions with low-rise buildings, wind turbines, and communications towers (Table 2, Figure 2).
+Woodcock were equally likely to fly within range of low-rise buildings in fall and spring, while they were 6% more likely to fly at wind turbine altitude and 9% more likely to fly at communication tower altitude during fall.
+27% of woodcock locations were below the minimum flight altitude reported in Horton et al. (2016) and likely would not have been detectable using NEXRAD weather radar.

 Table 1.
 Characteristics of American Woodcock (Scolopax minor) altitudes above ground level during migratory flights, measured using the base model (bold) as well as season (Fall/Spring), age (Adult/Juvenile), and sex (Male/Female) models.
 Estimates indicate the median value of the posterior distribution, while credible intervals reflect highest density intervals.